SoftwareAG/c8y-docs/content/change-logs/device-management/lwm2m-agent-10-20-350-0-Bulk-registration-can-not-read-utf8-with-bom.md

 version: 10.20.350.0
 ---

-When an Excel-generated CSV file is submitted to the LWM2M bulk device registration, the process fails due to the inability to parse the UTF-8 with BOM marker present at the beginning of the file.
+When an Excel-generated CSV file was submitted to the LWM2M bulk device registration, the process failed due to the inability to parse the UTF-8 with a BOM marker present at the beginning of the file.
 This issue has been addressed, and the LWM2M bulk device registration system now successfully accepts CSV files encoded in UTF-8 with BOM format.